colinleach/r_concepts/concepts/conditionals/introduction.md

 ```

 An alternative if-else form may be useful, providing two criteria are met:
-- only a true/false outcome
+- only a TRUE/FALSE outcome
-- both options result in the same type (`mode`) of data: numeric, character, boolean, etc.
+- both branches result in the same type (`mode`) of data: numeric, character, boolean, etc.

 ```R
 y = ifelse( (x > 8), "big", "small")